rebeclem/aphids/treebuilding.md

 * Move the old trees and stuff to a directory calld oldfiles2
 * `while read p; do seqkit grep -rvip "APHD00272AAUR" ${p}_final.fasta > ${p}New_final.fasta; done < Aphis_bigdist.txt` (-r for recursive, -v for inversion/select non matches, -i for ignore case)

+## Building a combined tree
+signs are pointing to possible introgression between aphis gossypii and Myzus persicae.
+That would be wild.
+To find this out we need to build a combined tree that includes both the aphis and myzus samples.
+- First, we'll find the orthologs that are shared between aphis and myzus
+- Then I'll make a bunch of gene alignments and trees
+- Then I'll look at the gene trees to see where weird taxa show up (APHD00014, APHD00027, APHD00270)
+- Next, we'll make an astral and ML tree
+- Then, I'll use toytree to make one of those cool tree clouds
+- Then, I'll trim the tree down to a reasonable number of taxa.

 Next: do [snaq](snaq.md)